tanerijun/vitaneri/src/content/posts/make-image-fade-to-transparent-with-css.md

 ---
 datetime: 2022-09-30T01:15:16.000Z
 title: Make Image Fade To Transparent With CSS
-slug: make-image-fade-to-transparent-with-css
-featured: false
 tags:
   - css
-description: "Learn how to make image fade to transparent using CSS masking."
 ---

 In this post, we're going to take a look at how to make an image fade to transparent, or what I like to call _transparent image gradient_ with CSS.